Skip to main content

 ResourceWhat's ReadWhat's Not Read

-PodsStatus, spec, labels, annotations, logs
+PodsStatus, spec, labels, annotations, logs-

-DeploymentsSpec, status, replicas, strategy
+DeploymentsSpec, status, replicas, strategy-

-ServicesSpec, selectors, ports, endpoints
+ServicesSpec, selectors, ports, endpoints-

-IngressesRules, backends, TLS config
+IngressesRules, backends, TLS config-

-ConfigMapsContents (non-sensitive config)
+ConfigMapsContents (non-sensitive config)-

-SecretsMetadata (name, labels, annotations)Values are never read
+SecretsMetadata (name, labels, annotations)Values are not accessible by default

-EventsAll event details
+EventsAll event details-

-NodesStatus, conditions, capacity
+NodesStatus, conditions, capacity-

-NamespacesNames, labels, status
+NamespacesNames, labels, status-

 Data That Leaves the Cluster